edipdemirbilek/Corvid/README.md

 - gets Workjam Open Shift Apply and Open Shift Requests from SumoLogic Server,
 - correlates Open Shift Apply with Open Shift Requests,
 - enrich the user and shift information,
-- add the data collected data to Dataset.
+- adds the collected data to Dataset.

 To run, it requires SumoLogic Access ID, Access Key, Target Workjam Environment, Workjam Public API username and password as programm arguments